mikezm/pi-stream-cast/README.md

 npm run build
 ```

-## Starting the Development servers
+## Starting the development servers
 Both the API and site have development servers to faciltate testing and debuggin.

 #### **API** - from the `server` folder, run: